 LED lights typically last 25,000 to 50,000 hours.
 At 3 to 6 hours of daily use, that translates to approximately 15 to 25 years of service.
 Premium industrial LEDs are rated up to 60,000 hours.
 Unlike incandescent bulbs (1,000 hours) or CFLs (8,000 hours), LEDs do not burn out suddenly but gradually dim over time.
 Use the calculator above to estimate the exact lifespan for your specific usage pattern.

 No, LED lights do not burn out suddenly.
 LEDs follow the L70 lumen maintenance standard, meaning at their rated lifespan they still produce 70% of their original brightness.
 The LED continues to function beyond this point but at reduced output.
 Sudden failure is usually caused by a defective driver or power supply, not the LED chip itself.
-Quality LED fixtures with robust thermal management can operate well beyond their L70 rating.
-So when people ask "can LED lights burn out?" — the answer is rarely from the LED itself, but rather from driver or electrical failures.
+Quality LED fixtures with solid thermal management can operate well beyond their L70 rating.
+So when people ask "can LED lights burn out?"
+The answer is rarely from the LED itself, but rather from driver or electrical failures.

-The main factors that reduce LED lifespan are: (1) High ambient temperature, which accelerates junction degradation — every 10°C above 25°C roughly halves the lifespan; (2) Voltage fluctuations and power surges that stress the LED driver; (3) Frequent on/off cycling that causes thermal shock to the semiconductor junction; (4) Poor thermal management with inadequate heat sinks or enclosed fixtures that trap heat; and (5) Humidity and moisture ingress in non-IP-rated fixtures.
+The main factors that reduce LED lifespan are: (1) High ambient temperature, which accelerates junction degradation.
+Every 10°C above 25°C roughly halves the lifespan; (2) Voltage fluctuations and power surges that stress the LED driver; (3) Frequent on/off cycling that causes thermal shock to the semiconductor junction; (4) Poor thermal management with inadequate heat sinks or enclosed fixtures that trap heat; and (5) Humidity and moisture ingress in non-IP-rated fixtures.
 Proper driver selection, adequate heat dissipation, and surge protection can extend LED life by 30 to 50%.
 For more tips, see our LED Lighting Buying Guide.

 Yes, if your daily usage exceeds 8 hours per day.
 A 50,000-hour LED used 12 hours daily lasts about 11 years versus 5.7 years for a 25,000-hour LED.
 The payback for the price premium is typically within 2 years due to avoided replacement labor and bulb costs.
 For low-usage areas like closets or storage rooms (under 2 hours daily), a 25,000-hour LED is more cost-effective.
-To quantify the exact savings for your scenario — including energy costs — use our LED ROI Calculator.
+To quantify the exact savings for your scenario, including energy costs, use our LED ROI Calculator.

 Get a free lighting layout design and product quote from our factory.
 B2B projects only.